astropy/photutils/docs/user_guide/aperture.rst

 The optional ``sigma_clip`` keyword can be used to sigma clip the pixel values before computing the source properties.
 This keyword could be used, for example, to compute a sigma-clipped median of pixels in an annulus aperture to estimate the local background level.
+Sigma clipping is applied independently on the "center" and ``sum_method`` footprints described above, so the sum-related properties are also computed from sigma-clipped data; see :ref:`aperture_flags` for how this affects the ``flags`` and ``sum_flags`` properties.

 Here is a simple example using a circular aperture at one position.
 Note that like :func:`~photutils.aperture.aperture_photometry`,